Ralph (singer): 2019–2021: Flashbacks & Fantasies

 On January 28, 2020, Ralph was nominated to the Dance Recording of the Year category for the 2020 Juno Award with her 2019 single "Gravity".
 On January 30, the singer announced "Superbloom", a new single scheduled to be released on February 10.

 In the summer of 2020, Ralph appeared as a musical coach on two episodes of the inaugural season of Canada's Drag Race.

+She also started a record label with longtime friend and manager Laurie Lee Boutet called 'Rich Man Records', and has since released her own music under the label, with the goal to eventually develop the label and work with other artists to release their music as well.

+2021–Present

+On April 14, 2021, Ralph released her first single off her upcoming EP 'Gradience', the song was called 'Tommy' and she released with a Marie Antoinette inspired music video (directed by Renee Rodenkirchen and shot by Ralph's younger brother, cinematographer Teo Weyman).
+Tommy did very well on radio, especially on the West Coast of Canada.
+She released her second single 'Love Potion' in May, and then released 'Gradience' on July 7th.